gramener/gramex-guide/formhandler/README.md

 FormHandler parameters such as `url:`, `ext:`, `table:`, `query:`, `queryfile:` and all other kwargs (e.g. `sheet_name`) are formatted using the path arguments and URL query parameters.

-This allows users to control where and how FormHandler picks up data.
-For example, take this structure:
+This gives front-end developers and users some control over the queries.

+For example, to pick up data from different files based on the URL, use:

 ```yaml
 url: